Safety

 Stowe Mountain Resort is committed to promoting ski safety.
 In addition to people using traditional alpine ski equipment, you may be joined on the slopes by snowboarders, telemark skiers or cross-country skiers, skiers with disabilities, skiers with specialized equipment and others.
 Always show courtesy to others and be aware that there are elements of risk in skiing and snowboarding that common sense and personal awareness can help reduce.
 Know your ability level and stay within it.
 Observe the Your Responsibility Code listed below and share with other skiers the responsibility for a great skiing experience.

-- Always stay in control and be able to stop or avoid other people or objects.
+1. Always stay in control.
+You must be able to stop or avoid people or objects.

-- People ahead of you have the right of way.
-It is your responsibility to avoid them.
+2. People ahead or downhill of you have the right-of-way.
+You must avoid them.

-- Observe all posted signs and warnings.
-Keep off closed trails and out of closed areas.
+7. Keep off closed trails and out of closed areas.

 Be advised that Stowe Mountain Resort does not mark all potential obstacles and hazards.
 When marked, poles, flags, fencing, signage, padding and other forms of marking are used to inform skiers and riders of the location of potential obstacles or hazards.
 These markers are no guarantee of your safety.
 It is part of your responsibility under the Your Responsibility Code.